Suncorp Income Protection Insurance

-Protect your income if sick or injured with Suncorp Income Cover.
+Protect your income if sick or injured with Suncorp Income Protection Plus Cover.

-Like other forms of income protection cover, Suncorp Income Protection Insurance plan offers a range of benefits and features to provide adequate assistance as you recover.
+Suncorp Income Protection Plus is designed to provide comfort and security if you're unable to work because of an illness or injury.
 The policy will provide an ongoing monthly benefit of up to 75% of your income up to $10,000 per month.

 What does Suncorp Income Protect Plus cover?

-- Disability Benefit.
+- Out-of-action Benefit.
 If you can't work because you are sick or injured, Suncorp Income Protection Insurance provides an ongoing monthly benefit to replace up to 75% of your income.
 The maximum monthly benefit amount payable is $10,000.

 - Easy to apply.
 There are no medical or blood tests to complete when you apply for cover.

 - Choice of benefit periods.
-You can choose to receive a Disability Benefit for a period of 6 months, 12, 24 months or 5 years.
+You can choose to receive a Out-of-action Benefit for a period of 6 months, 12, 24 months or 5 years.

 - Waiting period.
 Suncorp Income Protection Insurance includes a waiting period of 14, 28, 60 or 90 days as standard.
 You will need to be disabled for at least 14 continuous days before your policy will pay a benefit.

 - Recurring disability.
-If you suffer the same or a related sickness injury within six months of last receiving a monthly Disability Benefit, this will be treated as recurring disablement and you will not have to re-serve the waiting period.
+If you suffer the same or a related sickness injury within six months of last receiving a monthly Out-of-action Benefit, this will be treated as recurring disablement and you will not have to re-serve the waiting period.
 However, any benefit payments will be added to the remaining benefit period on your policy.

 - Waiver of Premium Benefit.
 If you are receiving a monthly benefit for disability or accident, you will not have to pay any policy premiums for up to 3 months during the benefit period.

 - Indexation.
 In order to ensure that your level of cover remains in line with your income, Suncorp increases your monthly benefit by the increase in the consumer price index.
 This increase will be reflected in the cost of premiums and you have the option to decline any increase if you wish.